Episoode/Double-Bench/README.md

 ## 💡 Highlights

-- 🔥   **Large-scale, Multimodal & Multilingual**: Introduces DOUBLE-BENCH, a large-scale benchmark featuring 3,276 documents (72,880 pages) across 4 document types and 6 languages.
+- 🔥   **Large-scale, Multimodal & Multilingual**: Introduces Double-Bench, a large-scale benchmark featuring 3,276 documents (72,880 pages) across 4 document types and 6 languages.

 - 🔥   **High-Quality Queries & Annotations**: Features 5,168 high-quality single- and multi-hop queries generated through iterative, clarity-focused refinement and knowledge-graph-guided synthesis.
 All ground-truth evidence is exhaustively verified by human experts to ensure maximum precision and completeness.
 - 🔥   **Comprehensive Evaluation & In-depth Insights**: Conducts extensive experiments on 9 state-of-the-art embedding models, 4 MLLMs, and 4 advanced document RAG frameworks.
 The findings uncover critical bottlenecks, such as the "overconfidence dilemma" , and provide a rigorous foundation for future research.